Gordon Cooper: Early life and education

 After Cooper learned that the United States Army and Navy flying schools were not taking any more candidates, he enlisted in the United States Marine Corps.
-He left for Parris Island as soon as he graduated from high school, but World War II ended before he saw overseas service.
+He left for Parris Island as soon as he graduated from high school, declining a football scholarship to Oklahoma A&M. World War II ended before he saw overseas service.
 He was assigned to the Naval Academy Preparatory School as an alternate for an appointment to the United States Naval Academy at Annapolis, Maryland, but the primary appointee was accepted, and Cooper was assigned to guard duty in Washington, D.C.
 He was serving with the Presidential Honor Guard when he was discharged from the Marine Corps in 1946.

 Cooper went to Hawaii to live with his parents.
-He started attending the University of Hawaii, and bought his own J-3 Cub.
+He started attending the University of Hawaiʻi at Mānoa, and bought his own J-3 Cub.
 There he met his first wife, Trudy B. Olson (1927–1994) of Seattle, through the local flying club.
-She was active in flying, and would later become the only wife of a Mercury astronaut to have a private pilot license.
+She was active in flying, and would later become the only wife of a Mercury Seven astronaut to have a private pilot certification.
 They were married on August 29, 1947, in Honolulu, when both were 20 years old.
 They had two daughters.